SCT '61 Photo Index

 Photo taken Wednesday 7 June 1972, Epsom Downs

 Thames Weald, West Kingsdown ran HMK140B, a Plaxton Embassy II C29F bodied Bedford VAS1, seen here at Welling whilst operating both the B1 service Bexley Stn - Blackfen and the B2 service Welling - Blackheath.
-I suppose the regulars knew which one it was working.

 Photo taken Thursday 17 February 1966, Welling